will-wow/just-one-no-more/README.md

 # Just One, No More

+Most webcomics have a "random" button, that will take you to a random comic in the archive.
+It's a nice way to get to know a new comic, but can be a real distraction.

-A Chrome extension that stops you from clicking the "random" button on web comics.
+This extension disables that button on some popular webcomics.

 "Just one more", no more!

 ## Contributing